SultanAlshehhi/SultanAlshehhi/README.md

-# Hey 👋, I’m Sultan
+# Salam 👋, I’m Sultan

 I’m a **Computer Engineer** and current **Master’s in Machine Learning student at MBZUAI**.
 I enjoy working on projects where **AI, hardware, and sustainability** intersect — building solutions that move beyond theory into impact.